RETREATS & RESIDENCIES

 The Strange is a riverside mini compound in West Shokan, NY.
 Through residency and retreat programs, we provide an inspiring, deeply nourishing experience to creative practitioners in need of time, space, and tranquility.
 We have three private spaces, which together accommodate up to 12 overnight guests.
-Learn more about our space here.
+Learn more about Strange HQ here.

 For nonprofit organizations seeking a space to host a group retreat, please email [email protected] to inquire about availability and our sliding-scale community rates for on-mission orgs.

 THE STRANGE HQ RESIDENCY EXPERIENCE